adwait1-g/adwait1-g.github.io/_posts/write-your-own-xxxx/ELF-Parser/2019-12-02-writing-an-elf-parsing-library-part3-internal-data-structures-1.md

 We also defined the free list vector ```elfp_free_addr_vector``` and wrote functions to manage it.

+All the code we have written so far can be found [here](https://github.com/write-your-own-XXXX/ELF-Parser/releases/tag/Part3).

 In the next article, we'll write functions for ```elfp_main``` and ```elfp_main_vector```.

 Thank you for reading!